-- When a client is not responding to psychopharmaceutical treatment and clarification of the diagnosis is needed.
+- If a client isn’t responding to psychopharmaceutical treatment, and a diagnostic clarification is needed.

-- When there is a history of trauma (especially long-term exposure) and there are concerns that current symptoms may be partially attributed to these experiences.
+- In cases where there’s a history of trauma, particularly long-term exposure, and current symptoms are suspected to be partially attributed to these experiences.

-- When substance abuse is suspected as a primary contributor to other psychological disorders, or when it has developed as a secondary problem due to an individual’s inability to utilize healthier and more adaptive coping mechanisms.
+- If substance abuse is suspected to be primarily contributing to other psychological disorders or has arisen as a secondary issue due to an individual’s inability to use healthier, adaptive coping mechanisms.

-- When there are problems in interpersonal relationships, especially when these issues are significantly impacting an individual’s functioning.
+- When interpersonal relationship issues are impacting an individual’s functionality significantly.

-- When there is a history or current problem with self-harm or suicidal ideation.
+- In instances where there’s a history or current concern of self-harm or suicidal ideation.

 A psychodiagnostic test is often comprehensive and more time-intensive than specific referrals (e.g., ADHD testing).
 Initially, a licensed clinical psychologist will conduct a 1-hour intake session, where they’ll compile all relevant history, background information, and current symptoms.